dwrobel/flatcam/README.md

 - fixed a bug in milling holes due of a message wrongly formatted
 - added an translator email address
-- finished the update on German translation.
+- finished the update on German Google translation.
 Part of it was corrected by Jens Karstedt
 - finished the update of the Romanian translation.
 - finished the Objects menu by adding the ability of actions to be checked so they will show the selected status of the objects and by adding to actions to (de)select all objects
 - fixed and optimized the click selection on canvas
 - fixed Gerber parsing for very simple Gerber files that have only one Polygon but many LPC zones
 - fixed SVG export
+- finished the update on French Google translation.

 16.10.2019